Germany builds momentum for EU sanctions over Navalny

 Russian diplomats have also promoted conspiracy theories among European media, saying, for instance, that Germany had poisoned Navalny in a false-flag operation.

-And its official channels were little better, Lingner, the German OPCW envoy indicated.
+And its official channels were little better, Lingner, the German OPCW envoy, indicated.

-Russia had sought to "obfuscate, to deflect responsibility and to distract from the main point - the use of a military-grade nerve agent", instead of providing clarity, she said.
+Russia had sought to "obfuscate, to deflect responsibility, and to distract from the main point - the use of a military-grade nerve agent", instead of providing clarity, she said on Tuesday.

+Meanwhile, a German court will, on Wednesday, begin the trial of a Russian suspected of shooting dead a Russian exile in a park in Berlin last year in proceedings that threaten to further harm relations.